Ball Corporation

-Ball Corporation is an American aluminum manufacturing company headquartered in Westminster, Colorado.
+Ball Corporation is an American aluminum manufacturing company headquartered in Westminster, Colorado, United States.
 It is best known for its early production of glass jars, lids, and related products used for home canning.
 Since its founding in Buffalo, New York, in 1880, when it was known as the Wooden Jacket Can Company, the Ball company has expanded and diversified into other business ventures, including aerospace technology.
 It eventually became the world's largest manufacturer of recyclable aluminum packaging for a variety of beverage, home and personal care applications.

 The Ball brothers renamed their business the Ball Brothers Glass Manufacturing Company, incorporated in 1886.
 Its headquarters, as well as its glass and metal manufacturing operations, were moved to Muncie, Indiana, by 1889.
 The business was renamed the Ball Brothers Company in 1922 and the Ball Corporation in 1969.
 It became a publicly traded stock company on the New York Stock Exchange under the ticker BLL in 1973.
 On May 10, 2022, the company changed its ticker symbol to BALL.

 Ball no longer produces glass mason jars and left the home canning business altogether in 1996 by spinning off a former subsidiary (Alltrista) into a free-standing company, which renamed itself Jarden Corporation.
 In 2016, Jarden Corporation merged with Newell Rubbermaid to become Newell Brands who owns the Ball brand for mason jars and home canning supplies.